Physical Science Solution Very Short Answer Type:

 Question 2.
 What are concentrated and dilute solutions?

-Answer: A solution which contains a relatively small amount of solute compared to the amount of solvent is referred to as dilute, while a solution which contains a relatively large amount of solute is referred to as a concentrated solution.
+A solution that contains a relatively small amount of solute compared to the amount of solvent is referred to as dilute, while a solution that contains a relatively large amount of solute is referred to as a concentrated solution.

 Question 3.
 Can there be solvents other than water?

-Answer: Liquids other that water may also act as solvents.
-Sulphur is insoluble in water but dissolves in carbon disuphide forming a clear solution.
-Water is incapable of dissolving camphor, waxes, fats, oils but chloroform, ether, alcohol, benzene, etc. are good solvents for these substances.
+Answer: Liquids other than water may also act as solvents.
+Sulfur is insoluble in water but dissolves in carbon disulfide forming a clear solution.
+Water is incapable of dissolving camphor, waxes, fats, and oils but chloroform, ether, alcohol, benzene, etc. are good solvents for these substances.

 Answer:

-Dispersed phase: The component of colloid present in small amount and which behaves like a solute in a solution is called dispersed phase.
+Dispersed phase: The component of the colloid present in small amounts and which behaves like a solute in a solution is called dispersed phase.

 Dispersion medium: The component of colloid present in excess amount and which behaves like a solvent in a solution is called dispersion medium.

 Question 5.
-Define unit of concentration of solution in percentage.
+Define the unit of concentration of the solution in percentage.

 Answer: